A Caustic Tank is the most commonly used method to strip paint from wood doors and furniture.

-Brazillian Mint unveiled Medals for the Olympic Games bearing a designs that celebrate the relationship between the strengths of Olympic heroes and the forces of nature, the 500g gold, silver and bronze medals have been made with sustainability at their heart.
+Brazilian Mint unveiled Medals for the Olympic Games bearing a design that celebrate the relationship between the strengths of Olympic heroes and the forces of nature, the 500g gold, silver and bronze medals have been made with sustainability at their heart.

 The athletes who top the podium in Rio will receive medals made from gold that has been extracted without the use of mercury and which was produced according to strict sustainability criteria, from the initial mining all the way through to the design of the end product.

 The silver and bronze medals have been produced using 30 per cent recycled materials.

 Even half of the plastic in the ribbons which will be used to hang the medals around athletes’ necks comes from recycled plastic bottles.

 The designs feature laurel leaves – a symbol of victory in ancient Greece, in the form of the wreaths awarded to competition winners – surrounding the Rio 2016 Olympic logo.
 The laurel leaves represent the link between the force of nature and Olympians.